Gamedoper/Gamedoperarchives.github.io/_posts/2010-05-19-mafia2-russia2english.md

-# INSTRUCTIONS FOR DLC LANGUAGE CHANGE
+## INSTRUCTIONS FOR DLC LANGUAGE CHANGE

 #### 1. Download files from the below link.

 [Download](http://www.mediafire.com/file/ae0of9zks1v488u/dlcEn.rar/file)

 **scenario 1**

 #### 2. Extract files into Game folder i.e Gamelocation/dlcs/ will work Run the Game.

-#### 2. Extract files into Game folder i.e Gamelocation/dlcs/ will work try running the game
 **scenario 2**

 #### 3.  inside the dlcs folder, if folder contains sds_ru folder then delete the folder and Paste the new (sds_en) one.